Anushka Srivastava, Class of 2018

 John was named Lynbrook High School Classified Employee of the Year for 2018

-"I cam to Lynbrook and became part of a team that developed a program to provide students in Special Education with the opportunity to learn valuable job skills that they could use after high school as they entered the workforce.
-I love being part of team that supports all students."
+"I came to Lynbrook and became part of a team that developed a program to provide students in Special Education with the opportunity to learn valuable job skills that they could use after high school as they entered the workforce.
+I love being part of a team that supports all students."

 College-going rate for graduates

 Athletics teams in 20 sports